msdupuy/msdupuy.github.io/index.md

 # About me

-I am a maître de conférences (associate professor) at the [Laboratoire Jacques-Louis LIONS](https://www.ljll.math.upmc.fr/) in Sorbonne Université (Paris, France) since September 2021.
+I am a maître de conférences (associate professor) at the [Laboratoire Jacques-Louis LIONS](https://www.ljll.math.upmc.fr/)(15-25-310) in Sorbonne Université (Paris, France).
 I was previously a postdoctoral researcher in TU Munich (Germany) with [Gero Friesecke](https://www-m7.ma.tum.de/bin/view/Analysis/GeroFriesecke) on the grant SFB/TRR 109 [Discretization in Geometry and Dynamics](https://www.discretization.de/).
 I did my PhD in Université Paris-Diderot under the supervision of [Xavier Blanc](https://www.ljll.math.upmc.fr/~blanc/).

 My research focuses on the numerical analysis of methods in molecular systems or materials.